Questions to ask before coloring your hair

 We might be biased, but we’re pretty big supporters of at-home hair coloring.
 You don’t have to be a client at an expensive salon to get gorgeous balayage highlights or create the perfect ombré effect in your hair.
 When you talk to your hairstylist, ask about the general process you should use for your color.
 Then, ask if they have any more specific tips that apply to your unique hair type, current color, hair length, etc.

-If it’s your first time coloring your hair, read this post for our best tips to make things easier, like sectioning out the different lengths of your hair and how to make sure the color is even on the back of your head.
+If it’s your first time coloring your hair at home, read this post for our best tips to make things easier, like sectioning out the different lengths of your hair and how to make sure the color is even on the back of your head.

 Will I have to change my regular hair routine with this new color?